 ALSO SEE: Pagani Huayra BC Leaked

-Superformance plans to build just 20 examples, each of them an exact replica of the Le Mans-winning cars—right down to their right-hand-drive layout and gear shifter between the driver’s seat and door.
+Superformance plans to build just 20 examples, each of them an exact visual replica of the Le Mans-winning cars—right down to their right-hand-drive layout and gear shifter between the driver’s seat and door.
 The cars will also come with special badging, logos and features.

 They will be sold as rolling chassis, which means buyers will have to find their own engine.
 The recommended unit is a custom 7.0-liter V-8 built by Shelby.
 The engine features its own badge stating what number in the limited edition sequence it is, starting with GT40 P 2050 and ending at 2069.
 And since this is a licensed product, Shelby will list the particular sequence number in its official registry.